Here are our key tips for how to get the lowest fares and best value when travelling to ski resorts by train.

 Tip 3: Use the phone, not just the web

-Whether you are booking independent rail travel to ski resorst, or a ski holiday by train from a tour operator, the phone is your friend.
-There will be plenty of occasions where you may not be able to find an independent fare, or rail-ski package online even though it exists.
-Booking websites and rail company call centres have access to the same fares, but by phoning up you'll get the (hopefully) expertise of staff who can help find what you want.
+Whether you are booking independent rail travel to ski resort, or a rail-ski package from a tour operator, use the phone as well as the web.
+This will help you find independent fares or rail-ski packages that aren't obvious to find online, even though they exist.
+Booking websites and rail company call centres have access to the same fares, but by phoning up you can - hopefully - benefit from the expertise of staff who can help find what you want.

-Also, many packages and some independent fares can only be booked on the phone.
+It is worth noting that many rail-ski packages and some independent fares can only be booked on the phone.

 Tip 4: Mixing trains may save you money

-When you are checking fares online, the rail-company website will ask you to select the number of people.
+When you are checking fares online, rail-booking websites - including Snowcarbon - ask you to select the number of people.
 It is set at "one adult" automatically, and when you first search for fares keep it this way (checking for just "one adult" initially).
 Doing this will help you make sure of finding the cheapest tickets.

 Why is this important?
 Rail fares are sold in price bands, with a certain number of seats available at each price.
-If you try to book a group of say "4 adults" and there are only two tickets available at the lower price, the rail-company's online booking system will charge the higher price for all four tickets.
-That's because the booking systems are not sophisticated/intelligent enough to book the two lower price tickets and then the two higher price tickets.
-It may seem ridiculous or unfair, but unfortunately that is the way that the rail company booking engines currently work.
+If you try to book a group of say "4 adults" and there are only two tickets available at the lower price, the rail-company's online booking system may sometimes automatically charge the higher price for all four tickets.
+They do this because the rail-booking systems are not sophisticated enough to book the two lower price tickets and then the two higher price tickets.
+Ridiculous perhaps, but that's the reality.

-Now usually, this won't happen, because the chance of your booking taking up the last of the cheaper and first of the more expensive, is small.
+Fortunately this won't happen often, because the chance of your booking taking up the last of the cheaper and first of the more expensive, is small.
 So normally you will be shown the cheapest tickets for all your party.
 But on occassion, this may not be the case.
 So check prices first using the default of one adult.